Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Additional Experiments

 \subsection{Real-world Experiments on TargetROAS Bidding Problem}

 In addition to the budget-constrained auto-bidding problem, we also apply the proposed AIGB-Pearl algorithm to a more challenging type of auto-bidding problem, named TargetROAS, with an extra ROI (Return on Investment) constraint.
-We conduct a real-world experiment on TaoBao, with 300k advertisers over 22 days, evaluating the performance of AIGB-Pearl on the TargetROAS auto-bidding problem.
-The results are given in table \ref{table:roas_res}.
+We evaluate our method in a real-world experiment on TaoBao involving 300k advertisers over 22 days.
+The offline dataset comprises 16 million trajectories of 800k advertisers.
+The results are given in Table \ref{table:roas_res}.
 AIGB-Pearl achieves a \textbf{+5.1\%} improvement in GMV compared to the SOTA auto-bidding method, DiffBid, demonstrating its effectiveness in managing more complex and realistic constraints.